shxclone/intern-notes/Capstone Logs/tri-1-week-5-and-6.md

 * Ensure batch jobs are scheduled and run when it is the scheduled time

 ## Day 24(02/10/25)
+* Setup backend logic so that users can run/edit batchjob
+* Starting to set up frontned for job execution and history tracking

 ## Day 25(03/10/25)